mvaganov/CmdLineAsteroids/notes.md

 ```
 `voice`
 Now keys are bound to functions during initialization.
-This example names the functions to create more clarity.
+This example inlines the very simple functions, and takes advantage of the Note field to create more clarity in the code.
-I personally like this style a lot, it allows key binding code to happen closer any important context instead of being trapped in the Input function.
+I personally like this style of keybinding a lot.
+It feels like how rules of a boardgame are explained before the game starts.
+	It could also allow definitions of controls to happen closer other important context.

-Notice that changes to the input variable have been replaced with manual additions to the KeyInput queue.
+Notice that setting the input variable has been replaced with additions to the KeyInput queue.

 `scene`
 src/Program.cs